phimage/Alamofire-Prephirences/README.md

 ## Using [cocoapods](http://cocoapods.org/) ##

-If not already done :
+If not already done you can optionally :
 - Add `pod 'Alamofire'` to your `Podfile`.
 - Add `pod 'Prephirences'` to your `Podfile`.